H-E-L-P/dmu_products/dmu22/dmu22_red_source/readme.md

 Where "name field" can be e.g. "ELAIS-N1".
 -------------------------------------------------------------------------------

 The red sources are selected by finding peaks in a difference map (D) between the 500um and 250um map.
+The method is described step by step in /dmu22/dmu22_red_source/make_red.ipynb and is bases on Asboth et al. 2016.

 **Authors**: Steven Duivenvoorden